After years of shaving my legs and then epilating I’ve found myself wondering how to prevent ingrown hairs.

 I would suggest starting with an exfoliating glove.

-The Earth Therapeutics Hydro Exfoliating Gloves are phenomenal.
+The Earth Therapeutics Exfoliating Hydro Gloves are great for exfoliating your skin.

 For facial exfoliation, you could also try a facial cleansing brush.
 It’s really amazing.